dlguswo333/dlguswo333.github.io/markdown/2025/03-09-en-dotnet-cross-compile-github-actions.md

-You may download the artifacts manually or use [action-gh-release](https://github.com/softprops/action-gh-release) action to upload the assets to the release page in a continous integration way.
+You may download the artifacts manually or use [action-gh-release](https://github.com/softprops/action-gh-release) action to upload the assets to the release page in a continuous integration way.

 By the way, isn't it intriguing that Windows takes much more time to build than Linux does...?